Pluimvee/esphome-intergas/README.md

   rx_pin: GPIO03
   # debug:    # use this to enable logging by UART

-# Some code to allow communicating with the Intergas Boiler
+# Add the external component to supprt communicating with the Intergas Boiler
 external_components:
   - source: github://Pluimvee/esphome-intergas

-# the intergas communicaiton module
+# Now attach the Serial to this intergas communication component
 intergas_boiler:
   uart_id: intergas_serial
-  update_interval: 5s
+  update_interval: 5s       # add a communication interval

+#the text sensors supported
 text_sensor:
   - platform: intergas_boiler
     mode:
-      name: "Operating Mode"
+      name: "Operating Mode"    # at least specify a name

+# some supported binary sensors
 binary_sensor:
   - platform: intergas_boiler
     alarm: